Lectionary Bible Studies and Sermons

 ii] It is God's revelation.

 iii] It is a mystery.
-The secret was in the Old Testament, hidden in the law and the prophets.
+The secret was in the Old Testament, encapsulated, but hidden in the covenant.
 The mystery remained hidden for Israel and the world until the coming of Christ.

 iv] The mystery is now revealed in the gospel.
 The wonderful thing about this mystery is that it is a secret thing now revealed, a riddle for which we know the answer.